romainfontaine/processing_smartphone_control/README.md

 The user should be able to interact with a **scene**, i.e. rotating and translating the viewpoint as well as the objects that compose the scene.
 In order to do so, the user must be able to **select** objects.
 ## Implementation
-This project has been implemented using the latest developpement version of [framesjs](https://github.com/VisualComputing/framesjs) (on June 4th 2018).
+This project has been implemented using the latest developpement version of [framesjs](https://github.com/VisualComputing/framesjs) (Available on June 4th 2018).
 The smartphone side is based on JavaScript and HTML, for a basic user interface, accessing the phone's sensors' outputs, and communicating through [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
 This simple webpage is served through a TCP Socket thanks to [Processing's Network Library](https://processing.org/reference/libraries/net/index.html).

 The client side can be seen as a Finite State Automaton, with the four following states: